iml130/pfdl/docs/getting_started/installation.md

 The `cb_task_started` method for example gets called when a Task is started in the Scheduler.
 A [TaskAPI](../scheduler/api.md#pfdl_scheduler.api.task_api.TaskAPI) object is passed to the function which gives context information about the started Task.
 In this simple example the UUID of the started Task and its name are being printed to the console.
-The UUID gets created when the Task is started and identifies the specific instane of the Task.
+The UUID gets created when the Task is started and identifies the specific instance of the Task.
 If the same [Task](../scheduler/developer_reference.md#pfdl_scheduler.model.task) is called multiple times, for example in a loop, each instance get a unique ID for identification.
 The TaskAPI object consists of the called Task (or: Task definition), the unique ID and the TaskContext which is also a TaskAPI object.
 This TaskContext represents the calling Task (can also be none, if the TaskAPI object describes the `productionTask`).